scoconno/scoconno.github.io/Teaching/Examined/Ethics/Instructions2.md

 ## Study

-Complete these tasks in order
+Complete these tasks in order"

 + Read 'The Ones Who Walk Away from Omelas’, Ursula Le Guin, pp.191–194
 + Read chapter 3.3